-In part 1, we laid out some of the groundwork that distinguishes signpost arguments for something divine or supernatural from metaphysical demonstrations for the God of classical theism.
+In part 1, we laid out some of the groundwork distinguishing “signpost arguments” for something supernatural from “metaphysical demonstrations” for the God of classical theism.

 Now, in part 2, we examine one of these metaphysical demonstrations: an Aristotelian proof of God’s existence.
+Dr. Edward Feser defends this demonstration in his recent book.
 Let’s jump right in.

 The proof is Aristotelian in the sense that it employs key notions from Aristotle.
 Particularly, his theory of potentiality and actuality, which are necessary preconditions of a world with any real change.